 In the previous section, we’ve laid out some important points that show the need for a sane strategy for obtaining and managing test data.
 Our answer to that problem is, unsurprisingly, test data management.
 Let’s now present our own definition of the term, so we can progress:

-Test data management (TDM) is the process of obtaining and administrating the data needed for test automation processes, with minimal human intervention.
-TDM must ensure not only the quality of the data, but also its availability.
+Test data management (TDM) is the process of obtaining and administrating the test data needed for test automation processes, with minimal human intervention.
+As part of Test Data Preparation, TDM must ensure not only the quality of the test data, production data likeness, but also its availability.

 As you can see, the definition above solves each one of the problems listed in the previous section.